Meet the Academic Team

 Dr Amy Miller

 Amy is a senior lecturer in Biological Sciences.
-Her research interests are in the welfare of managed animals including commercial farm and laboratory settings.
+Her research interests include the welfare of managed animals, including those on commercial farms and in laboratory settings.

 Dr Kerry Pettigrew

-Kerry is a Lecturer in Biomedical sciences, with a background in the genetic analysis of complex disease traits in humans, and experience in bacterial DNA sequencing for infection control.
-Recent interests include the analysis of open-access global data made available by international organisations such as the UN, WHO and IEA, to assess national performance in aspects relating to health and climate.
+Kerry is a Lecturer in Biomedical sciences, with a background in the genetic analysis of complex human disease traits, and experience in bacterial DNA sequencing for infection control.
+Recent interests include analysing open-access global data made available by international organisations such as the UN, WHO and IEA, to assess national performance in aspects relating to health and climate.

 Dr Rebecca Scott